Piecewise flat Ricci flow of compact without boundary three-manifolds: Ricci flow and triangulations

 \

-\begin{remark} The true advantage of piecewise flat approximations is in the complete encoding of the topology in the simplicial graph.
-Once the boundary identifications have been made and the labels assigned, the boundaries vanish.
-There are no boundary conditions required for functions on piecewise flat manifolds, since the graph already has the appropriate topology.
+\begin{remark} The true advantage of piecewise flat approximations is the complete encoding of the topology in the simplicial graph.
+In particular, for compact without boundary manifolds, once the boundary identifications have been made and the labels assigned, the boundaries vanish.
+There are no boundary conditions required for functions on these piecewise flat manifolds, since the graph already has the appropriate topology.
 There is also no need for any coordinate systems, once geodesic lengths have been computed they just become properties of the graph.
 As well as avoiding coordinate singularities or translations between multiple charts, the geometry is also clear from the lengths of the edges and does not need to be separated from the characteristics of a coordinate system.
 This even led Tullio Regge to title his 1961 paper \cite{Regge} as ``General relativity without coordinates''. \end{remark}